 LED stands for Light Emitting Diode.
-It’s been around for quite a long time, since the late fifties and sixties in fact, and you’ll be familiar with them on household appliances, for example the flashing red light on your remote control.
+It’s been around for quite a long time, since the late fifties and sixties in fact, and you’ll be familiar with them on household appliances, for example, the flashing red light on your remote control.
 LED lights depend on a useful property that semi-conductors have.
 When electricity is applied, they produce photons which we see as light.

 The problem with LEDs in the past was that they produced light but not a great deal.
 The frustrating thing for scientists was that it was a simple and cleaner technology for producing light compared to other methods.
 The last couple of decades saw LED bulbs come onto the market but you needed so many of them to light a room it proved unrealistic and expensive for most people.

-Then, a few years back, significant breakthroughs were made and manufacturers were able to make individual bulbs that were just as good as the latest energy efficient bulbs on the market.
+Then, a few years back, significant breakthroughs were made and manufacturers were able to make individual bulbs that were just as good as the latest energy-efficient bulbs on the market.
 Turn on an LED bulb today and you’ll be pleasantly surprised by the amount and quality of light that is emitted.

-So why should you be using them in preference to incandescent and the newer energy efficient CFL bulbs on the market?
+So why should you be using them in preference to incandescent and the newer energy-efficient CFL bulbs on the market?

 The Benefits of LED Lighting

 The amount of electricity an LED light bulb uses is pretty small.
 Compared to an old fashioned incandescent bulb where the filament heats up and emits light, an LED saves you up to 90% on electricity consumption.
-They are also more efficient that CFL bulbs and have the added advantage that they don’t contain any mercury, a toxic substance which makes recycling difficult.
+They are also more efficient than CFL bulbs and have the added advantage that they don’t contain any mercury, a toxic substance which makes recycling difficult.

 - In most cases, LED lighting outperforms all its competitors.
 A normal 40W incandescent bulb is the equivalent of a 12W CFL one, which in turn equates to a 6W LED bulb.

-- If you have a dimmer for your lights, LED bulbs work with this equally well though you may well have to replace the dimmer switch for one that is compatible.
+- If you have a dimmer for your lights, LED bulbs to work with this equally well though you may well have to replace the dimmer switch for one that is compatible.